Nick-tsoukas/client-management/README.md

+#Next step

+One click of read more button ...
+1. Built single listing member
+2. Must pass data to detail component
+3. Detail component must have own url
+4. Route to the detail component on click
+5. Back button will take user to listings component
+6. Also must have more data about listing on the detail component page ....
+7. Use Angluar resolve ????
+8. Will Learn More

 #Notes about working with firestore and the rxjs lib

 It is important to note that you are working with an Observable so ...